 Using Credit Cards To Earn Silver, Gold, Or Platinum Status

 I’d say earning Silver, Gold, or Platinum status with Delta is extremely attainable with the help of credit cards.
-For one, you can knock out the MQD requirement (which is a major roadblock for people) by spending $25,000 on the Platinum or Reserve card
+For one, you can knock out the MQD requirement (which is a major roadblock for people) by spending $25,000 on the Platinum or Reserve products.

 Even taking a basic strategy, if you spent $60,000 on a Delta Reserve Card you’d be earning 30,000 MQMs:

 - That’s more than enough for Silver status

 - That puts you 20,000 MQMs from Gold status

 - That puts you 45,000 MQMs from Platinum status

 Using Credit Cards To Earn Diamond Status

 Earning Diamond status through credit cards takes a bit more commitment.

 The first thing to keep in mind is that Diamond status requires either 15,000 MQDs (meaning you have to spend $15,000 on Delta ticket purchases in a year, before taxes and fees), or you need to spend $250,000 on credit cards to get that waived.